jezzsantos/saastack/docs/decisions/0100-authentication.md

 - Can support many authorization assertions, like: Roles (RBAC), Features access, etc.
 - Can support SSO authentication from 3rd parties, like: Microsoft, Google, Facebook etc.
 - Would not be OIDC authentication compliant at first, but could be made to be OIDC compliant later, by either integrating with an external provider or implementing the endpoints and flows.
-- No additional operational costs, (unlike IdentityServer, Auth0 require etc)
+- No additional operational costs, (unlike IdentityServer, Auth0 require etc.)
 - Can be ripped out and replaced out for an implementation of IdentityServer, Auth0, Okta, or other solution later.
-- Has decent support for most of the most common capabilities for an early stage SaaS business e.g. transparent JWT tokens, custom claims, Single Sign On integrations, MFA, Authenticator apps, password management, etc)
+- Has decent support for most of the most common capabilities for an early stage SaaS business (e.g. transparent JWT tokens, custom claims, Single Sign On integrations, MFA, Authenticator apps, password management, etc.)
 - Is a superior option to `ASP.NET Core Identity` since we would not be limited, as ANCI is, to opaque non-JWT tokens, and we can control the behaviour of each of the APIs, which cannot be done in ANCI either.

 Downsides: